danthegoodman1/EpicEpoch/README.md

 It's quite clear that either k6 (the load tester), or it's lack of h2c/h3 support is to blame, considering the known performance of the echo framework, the fact that it used ~70% of available CPU on the machine, and the logs above.

 There would also likely be massive performance gains by increaseing the ulimit and tuning the tcp stack.

+## Pushing beyond a single node

+With Percolator-style transactions, reliable ordered time is needed.
+We currently get around this by electing a single node, and incrementing hybrid timestamp intervals within a logical time internal.

+Restricting this to a single node removes the issue of clock-drift, causing one timestamp oracle to think it's further/behind another.

+But this introduces a scale problem: What if we need to perform 100M txn/s?
+That's well beyond what we'd like to load a single node with.

+We can achieve multi-node timestamp oracles while preserving the same semantics, just by changing clients to be a bit smarter.

+We can actually drop the hybrid timestamp, and adjust the time interval to be in-line with our maximum clock drift.
+Then, clients finding an equivalent timestamp or higher, consider that qualification for a retry: They wait out the uncertainty.

+With the inclusion of atomic clocks in cloud datacenters (AWS, GCP, etc.), time drift between nodes, even across datacenters, [is typically under 100 microseconds](https://aws.amazon.com/blogs/compute/its-about-time-microsecond-accurate-clocks-on-amazon-ec2-instances/).

+Now we don't want to reduce our intervals that far, 10ms is a very reasonable timescale for us to reduce Raft activity, while also reducing the probability of time-contention in transactions.
+If you have high-contention transactions, check out [Chardonnay](https://www.usenix.org/conference/osdi23/presentation/eldeeb) as an alternative to Percolator.

+Because of the guaranteed time drift bounds, we can even use this in a globally distributed setting: As long as we have acceptable drift because of atomic clocks, we can truncate time down to the nearest interval.

+This is very similar to how Spanner handles transactions, in effect, waiting out the uncertainty.
+Last I checked, they used 7ms as their time interval.

+EpicEpoch doesn't support distributed time intervals at the moment, however it (or a derivative project) might in the future.